-The average small house weighs about 150 tonnes so one full crude carrier is the same weight as a small Any day you stand on the shores of the Haven you can watch the Port at work as it safely moves an object We are the UK's top energy port and Wales' largest port, but we are also working hard with partners all Pembroke Port is the base for over 800 working people including the Border Force and other men and Outline plans for the £70m redevelopment of Milford Marina and Fish Docks have been given the thumbs up by planners so we will now be moving ahead with detailed preparations.
+Did you know that the largest ship to visit the port last year weighed in at a massive 177.000 tonnes?
+The average small house weighs about 150 tonnes so one full crude carrier is the same weight as a small town of 1,100 homes.
+Any day you stand on the shores of the Haven you can watch the Port at work as it safely moves an object the weight of a small town into position on a berth with millimetre accuracy.
+This feat is achieved whether the wind is from the north or the south, at the dead of night or in broad daylight.
+We are the UK's top energy port and Wales' largest port, but we are also working hard with partners all around the Haven to promote and develop both Milford Marina and Pembroke Port.
+This includes setting out to make Milford Haven, which is actually still Wales' largest Fishing Dock, once again famous for being "where fish comes from".
+That is why we're especially looking forward to running Milford Fish Festival at Milford Fish Docks on Saturday 27th June and we hope that as many people as possible are able to come and enjoy what promises to be a fun filled day for all the family.
+Pembroke Port is the base for over 800 working people including the Border Force and other men and women handling the Irish Ferries twice-daily service to Rosslare.
+Plans to make Pembroke Port the region's centre of excellence for the marine renewable engineering industry are fast coming to fruition.
+Outline plans for the £70m redevelopment of Milford Marina and Fish Docks have been given the thumbs up by planners so we will now be moving ahead with detailed preparations.
 But it's not just about the big stuff.
 There have been three exciting new restaurant openings at Milford Marina in the last year and from this summer you will be able to take a boat tour of the Haven, including getting up close and personal with some of the mega ships visiting the port.
 From the large to the small, the port is moving ahead.
-We intend to publish this newsletter twice a year, and I you will enjoy:
+We intend to publish this newsletter twice a year, and I hope you will find it not only interesting but also entertaining, and possibly also useful, if only for wrapping fish.